VismaRating/task/README.md

   ```node -v```  --> ```v12.19.1```
   ```npm -v```  --> ```6.14.8```

-Clone the repo locally and cd at "src" folder.
+Clone the repo locally and cd at "server" folder.
-At the root directory of "src" folder run the following command:
+At the root directory of "server" folder run the following command:
 ```bash
 npm install
 ```